 - Undertake national police history checks on all family and given names known to be used (including aliases).
 See procedure Undertaking a national police history check for tasks that must be undertaken.

-A placement cannot proceed in any case where a Category A offence or an offence against a child is disclosed against an identified kinship carer.
+A placement cannot proceed where a Category A offence or an offence against a child is disclosed against a kinship carer.

-- In any case where a Category A offence is disclosed against a usual household member over 18 years, the placement cannot proceed nor be allowed to continue unless the executive director, office of professional practice (located at the department’s head office, 50 Lonsdale Street, Melbourne) is consulted and endorses the placement.
-The divisional deputy secretary must also endorse the placement.
+- In any case where a Category A offence is disclosed against a usual household member over 18 years, the placement cannot proceed nor be allowed to continue unless the Statewide Principal Practitioner, Child Protection, Office of Professional Practice (located at the department’s central office, 50 Lonsdale Street, Melbourne) is consulted and endorses the placement.
+The Divisional Deputy Secretary must also endorse the placement.

-- Advise the primary carer(s) that a Working with Children Check must be applied for or updated within 21 days from the date child protection endorses the placement.
-Provide the carer with the information sheet and guide to apply for a Working with Children Check or to update their Working with Children Check.
+- Advise the kinship carer/s that a WWCC must be applied for or updated within 21 days from the date Child Protection endorses the placement.

 - Immediately complete the Form A ‘Carer vendor registration’ and Form B 'Commence care allowance' in CRIS if the kinship care placement proceeds and submit as required by the divisional process.

 - Provide the carer with the Form D ‘Authorisation for direct deposit of care allowance’ to submit to the Care Allowance Helpdesk.